 The mosque of King Khalid airport can host about 5000 worshippers.
-The mosque is constructed keeping in mind the Muslim heritage and architecture which depicts an elegant design.
-While the mosque can accommodate 5000 people at a time another 5000 people can also be accommodated in the plaza that is constructed outside the mosque.
+It can accommodate 5000 people at a time another 5000 people can say a prayer in the plaza outside the mosque.
 There is a Quranic library that is located within the premises of Riyadh airport mosque.

 3)- King Abdulaziz International Airport / Jeddah Airport